Sunday Slow Cooker Pot Roast with Mushrooms

 Tender and juicy, with a rich mushroom flavor, this slow-cooker pot roast is a favorite for an easy Sunday dinner.
 It requires a bit of work before you can turn on the slow cooker and walk away, but the end result is definitely worth the trouble.

 We start with a boneless chuck roast (read more below), simply seasoned with salt and freshly ground black pepper.
-Then, to develop depth of flavor for this hearty dish, we make a variation on a mirepoix.
+Then, to develop the depth of flavor for this hearty dish, we make a variation on a mirepoix.

 Combined with beef broth and red wine, this mix of aromatic vegetables infuses flavor to the roast and makes a rich, savory gravy as well.